openwns/documentation/usersGuide/modules/dll/wifimac/experiment1.rst

 *********

-To complete the campaign, a configuration file ``config.py`` is required that cofigures the scenario, nodes and the evaluation.
+To complete the campaign, a configuration file ``config.py`` is required that configures the scenario, nodes and the evaluation.
 For the first experiment, a config.py can be found in ``openWNS/tests/system/WiFiMAC-Tests--main--1.0/PyConfig/experiment1``, this file needs to be copied into the simulations directory.